 Why a pool is great for more than just hot days

-Swimming pools are a great feature to have in the backyard, especially if you live in a place where it’s home more than half the year.
+A swimming pool is a great feature to have in the backyard, especially if you live in a place where it’s warm more than half the year.
 They can be a great investment for resale value as well, because having a pool adds to the overall value of the home and property in the long run.
 In these and supporting pages, you'll find information about the benefits of pools and how easy the financing of a pool can be.
-We’ll share with you information about the types of pools available to homeowners, along with some features to consider when having one built.
+We’ll share with you information about the types of pools available, along with some features to consider when having one built.

 In most cases, your home is one of your biggest financial investments.
 Your backyard pool adds value and beauty to your home.
 It’s a smart and secure investment, which will provide countless returns and valuable memories.